Social Media Content Rights – Understanding Best Ways to Repurpose Users’ Social Content

 1. Implicit Consent – Hashtag Campaigns

-As the name suggests, Implicit Consent or Implied Consent is the traditional way of directly generating content from the users.
+As the name suggests, Implicit Consent or Implied Consent is the traditional way of directly generating content from users.

 In this process, brands encourage users to use a specific hashtag to create and share users’ content related to their products & services.